 Status: Referred to Education and Cultural Affairs Committee, Amended by Committee amendment H-120, Enacted, Signed into law May 24, 2019.
 People's veto petition certified to appear on March 3, 2020 ballot: Do you want to reject the new law that removes religious and philosophical exemptions to requiring immunization against certain communicable diseases for students to attend schools and colleges and for employees of nursery schools and health care facilities?

 For each Citizen Initiative, the Revisor's "plain English" summary of the intent of the proposed legislation along with a link to a PDF text version of the bill taken from the Secretary of State's website are given below.

-As of February 25, 2020, none of these petitions has received enough signatures to appear on a ballot; changes in that status will be noted below.
+As of March 4, 2020, one of the petitions has received enough signatures to appear on a ballot.
+The Resolve, To Reject the New England Clean Energy Connect Transmission Project has been approved for the November 3, 2020 ballot.
+Changes in that status of other petitions will be noted as they occur.
 For additional information, visit the Secretary of State's website.

 |Resolve, To Reject the New England Clean Energy Connect Transmission Project

 This initiated bill directs the Public Utilities Commission to amend "Order Granting Certificate of Public Convenience and Necessity and Approving Stipulation," entered by the Public Utilities Commission on May 3, 2019 for the New England Clean Energy Connect transmission project.
 The amended order must find that the construction and operation of the NECEC transmission project are not in the public interest and that there is not a public need for the NECEC transmission project.
 There not being a public need, the amended order must deny the request for a certificate of public convenience and necessity for the NECEC transmission project.